CEBangu/RingAttractor/README.md

 `plotting.ipynb` contains the code to generate the plots used in our presentation.
 The videos of the activity one can generate are particularily fun.

+To see the original code, checkout their repository, or the `original-code` branch of this repository.

 **A word about CMakeLists.txt**

 The version of this file contained in this branch has been jerry-rigged to run on my local machine.
 It will likely not work via a naive download.
 To return it to its original state, simply uncomment lines 35 and 36, and comment out lines 39-53 in ring_attractor/CMakeLists.txt.
-Also, comment out line 32 in ring_attractor/src/CMakeLists.txt
+Also, comment out line 32 in ring_attractor/src/CMakeLists.txt.

 **A word about bump_sampling**